-- 3.1 An Emergency Executive Committee shall be composed of : - (a) Board Member (Committee Chairperson), - (b) Board Member (Committee Vice Chairperson), - (c) the Chief Administrative Officer, - (d) Emergency Coordinator, - (e) Deputy Emergency Coordinator, - (f) Deputy Corporate Administrator, Financial Administrator, Director of Environmental Services and Director of Planning - (g) such other members that the Board may determine.

-Note: The Emergency Executive Committee may strike such sub-committees and work groups as deemed necessary.

-- 3.2 The Board shall appoint a Regional District of Bulkley-Nechako Emergency Coordinator to facilitate emergency preparedness, response and recovery measures. - 3.3 Subject to the approval of the Board, the Emergency Executive Committee may: (a) make and amend its terms of reference, policies and procedures, - (a) make and amend its terms of reference, policies and procedures, (b) enter into agreements with other regional districts or municipalities for the - purpose of emergency assistance or the formulation of coordinated emergency preparedness, response or recovery, and - (c) enter into agreements with individuals, bodies, corporations or other nongovernment agencies for the provision of goods or services.
+- 3.1 An Emergency Executive Committee shall be composed of: - (a) Board Member (Committee Chairperson), - (b) Board Member (Committee Vice Chairperson), - (c) the Chief Administrative Officer, - (d) Emergency Coordinator, - (e) Deputy Emergency Coordinator, - (f) Deputy Corporate Administrator, Financial Administrator, Director of Environmental Services and Director of Planning - (g) such other members that the Board may determine. - Note: The Emergency Executive Committee may strike such sub-committees and work groups as deemed necessary. - 3.2 The Board shall appoint a Regional District of Bulkley-Nechako Emergency Coordinator to facilitate emergency preparedness, response and recovery measures. - 3.3 Subject to the approval of the Board, the Emergency Executive Committee may: - (a) make and amend its terms of reference, policies and procedures, - (b) enter into agreements with other regional districts or municipalities for the purpose of emergency assistance or the formulation of coordinated emergency preparedness, response or recovery, and - (c) enter into agreements with individuals, bodies, corporations or other non-government agencies for the provision of goods or services.